 Supervised experience in a rehabilitation setting with an emphasis on the diversity of human problems and the impact these problems have on people with disabilities.
 Includes a weekly seminar plus a minimum of 120 hours in a particular agency setting.

 Prerequisites: Rehabilitation major, RHB 4410.

+Prerequisites: Rehabilitation major, RHB 4410.
 Practicum site must be approved by instructor during RHB 4410.

 RHB 4440 Rehabilitation Practicum III (3)